 The strongest platforms run multi-step workflows without manual prompt chaining.
 Pulling research, applying a playbook, drafting replacement language, and summarizing counterparty changes should happen as a single agentic action.
 GC AI is agentic today: web research with simultaneous agents, document creation, Playbooks, Wizard prompting, and email integration all run as multi-step flows.

-Security Posture Your IS Team Will Sign Off On
+Security Posture and Audit Trail Your IS Team Will Sign Off On

 The Contract Redlining Platform Landscape in 2026

 GC AI sits in its own category: legal AI built for in-house, Word-native, agentic, with playbooks and character-level citation.
 The fastest way to evaluate fit is to drop in a contract the team has already redlined and compare GC AI's first pass to the human version.
 Pricing is published at $500 per seat per month, with a 14-day free trial and no credit card.
-1,500+ legal teams across 53 countries run GC AI today.
+1,700+ teams across 53 countries, including Jasper, Arc'teryx, and Liquid Death, run GC AI today.
 See a demo below:

 The other categories show up on a typical buyer's evaluation list and each solves a different layer of the workflow.
 None of the three was built from day one for the in-house redlining workflow.